maelstrom-software/maelstrom/README.md

 Maelstrom is a fast Rust test runner built on top of a general-purpose clustered job runner.
-Maelstrom packages your Rust tests into hermetic micro-containers, then distributes them to be run on an arbitrarily large cluster of test-runners, or just runs locally on your machine.
-You should use Maelstrom to run your tests because:
+Maelstrom packages your Rust tests into hermetic micro-containers, then distributes them to be run on an arbitrarily large cluster of test-runners, or locally on your machine.
+You might want to use Maelstrom to run your tests because:

 * It's easy.
-Maelstrom functions as a drop-in replacement for cargo-test, so in most cases, it just works.
+Maelstrom functions as a drop-in replacement for `cargo test`, so in most cases, it just works.
 * It's reliable.
 Maelstrom runs every test hermetically in its own lightweight container, eliminating confusing test errors caused by inter-test or implicit test-environment dependencies.